Twas on July the twenty-eighth

 And stands for Law and Order,

-Says the flames were Orange, White and Green
+Says the flames were Orange, White

 In that bonfire on the Border.